Coffee lover or not, Vietnam know what they are doing when it comes to coffee.

 I’ve found one of the best places in Hanoi, tucked up hidding behind a back alley through a local stall selling the most delicilous popular egg coffee for 15,000 dong.
 (40p)

-I have drank at some of the most fanciest little coffee boutiques houses sipping espresso
+I have drunk at some of the fanciest little coffee boutiques houses sipping espresso

 and of course found my favourite vietnemese starbuck styled chain.
 Cong.

 I even found a Harry Potter themed coffee shop in Hanoi!

 So what makes it different?